paver/paver/docs/source/index.rst

 * Easily transition from setup.py without making your users learn about or even install Paver!
 (See the :ref:`Getting Started Guide <gettingstarted>` for an example).
+* Task discovery: Integrate variety of tools under Single Console Entry Point (See the :ref:`Task discovery <discovery>` for more details).

 See how it works!
 Check out the :ref:`Getting Started Guide <gettingstarted>`.